 Monday, November 14 is World Diabetes Day, so there’s no better time to explore the relationship between diabetes — a disease that afflicts 37.3 million, or about 1 in 10, Americans — and healthcare data analytics.
 Whether you’re in value-based care or using a fee-for-service model, you’ll need to treat diabetic patients and prevent the slew of comorbidities that can develop in tandem.

-Here, Nicole Geier, Arcadia’s Director of Client Business Management, dives into the nuances of measuring, monitoring, and treating this common-but-complicated condition in a way that keeps populations and programs in good health.
+We talked with Nicole Geier, Arcadia’s Director of Client Business Management, to dive into the nuances of measuring, monitoring, and treating this common-but-complicated condition in a way that keeps populations and programs in good health.

 Why diabetes matters in population health